rydercalmdown/halloween_mannequin_head/README.md

-# Halloween Manequin Head
+# Halloween Mannequin Head
-A manequin head that turns to follow any person that walks in front of it.
+A mannequin head that turns to follow any person that walks in front of it.

 ## Installation
 To install, clone this repository to your Raspberry Pi and run the following command.